Lilyo/bamos.github.io/_posts/2022-07-01-twin_surface.md

 ### Ambiguities in Depth Completion Task

 <div id="" style="text-align: justify;" markdown="1">
-Ambiguities have a significant impact on depth completion, and it is useful to have quantitative way to assess thier impact.
+Ambiguities have a significant impact on depth completion, and it is useful to have quantitative way to assess their impact.
-In this paper, they proposed using the expected loss to predict and explain the impact of ambguities on trained network.
+In this paper, we proposed using the expected loss to predict and explain the impact of ambguities on trained network.

 **Simplifying Scene Assumption**